Rossa Matilda Richter: Image and legacy

 Richter's cannon act inspired a scene in the Henry James Byron burlesque, Little Doctor Faust, when it played at the Gaiety Theatre.
 Nellie Farren's titular character would climb into a cannon, escaping through a hidden trap door in the stage while her costar, Edward O'Connor Terry, used a ramrod to simulate preparing the cannon to fire.
 After an explosion, she would run back in from the other side of the stage.
 This act, too, met with an accident when the trap door failed to open.
 When her costar began to use the ramrod, he realised he was hitting her rather than the cannon interior.
 Improvising, Terry asked "Are you in?
 Are you far in?
 Are you nearly far in?", a pun based on her name, "Nellie Farren."
 The scene as well as Terry's ad lib received such a strong response that they were retained in future performances.

 Young Man's Fancy, a 1939 British comedy film written and directed by Robert Stevenson and co-written by Roland Pertwee, featured a character based on Richter.
 Anna Lee played the role, Ada, an Irish human cannonball.

-On 2023, the Israeli choreographer, Miriam Engel, alongside, the musician, Yigal Mirtenbaum, created a dance work - ZAZEL, based on the story of Richter.